Dundalk R.F.C.: Home grounds

 The club has had a number of home grounds during its history.
 At first, it played at the Pigeon House Field at the Demesne then, in the late 1800s, it mostly played at the grounds of the Dundalk Educational Institution (now Dundalk Grammar School) or the Dundalk Athletic Grounds.
 The Athletic Grounds were owned and rented out by the Dundalk Young Ireland's Athletic Grounds Company for cricket, Gaelic games, and athletics, as well as football and rugby.
 When the club reformed in 1906, it opted for the Polo Field—another division of the Demesne.
 After being re-established in 1922, the club again played at the Grammar School Grounds then moved to Mount Avenue before the end of the decade.
 It remained there for the 1930s before returning to the Athletic Grounds for most of the 1940s and 1950s.
 After the closure of the Athletic Grounds in 1960, the club based itself at the grounds of the Ballymascanlon House Hotel until it secured land of its own at Mill Road in 1967 when Club President Don McDonough bought 17 acres of land.
 The official opening took place in September 1969 when the local side played a Wolfhounds XV.
 Floodlights were first installed at the ground in 1972.

-The Mill Road playing grounds are 3km from the Market Square in the town centre.
+The Mill Road playing grounds are 3 km from the Market Square in the town centre.
 By road, the grounds are reached from Exit 17 off the M1 onto the Castletown Road (N53).
-The grounds are 1.3km from Exit 17.
+The grounds are 1.3 km from Exit 17.
 By bus, Route 162 from Dundalk to Monaghan stops at the junction of the Castletown Road and Mill Road.
+Since 2014, Mill Road has also served as the home field for American football side Louth Mavericks.